Bakhadyr Khoussainov: Biography

 Khoussainov received his undergraduate degree from the Mathematics Department of Novosibirsk State University in 1984.
 In 1988, he received his Candidate of Sciences degree (equivalent to a PhD) in Algebra and Logic from Novosibirsk State University with the supervision of an Academician of the Russian Academy of Sciences Sergei Goncharov.

-In 1991 Khoussainov joined Cornell University and held an Ｈ.C.
+In 1991 Khoussainov joined Cornell University and held an H.C.
 Wang Assistant Professorship at the Mathematics Department from 1995 to 1997.

 In 1996 Khoussainov joined the University of Auckland, and remained until 2021 when he moved to the UESTC.

 Khoussainov has held visiting positions at Cornell University, the University of Chicago, the National University of Singapore, Kyoto University, JAIST and the University of Wisconsin-Madison.

 Awards and recognition

 Khoussainov is a co-winner (together with Cristian Calude, Sanjay Jain, Wei Li and Frank Stephan) of the STOC 2017 best paper award for a quasi-polynomial time algorithm deciding parity games.
 For this work, Khoussainov and this paper's co-authors were awarded the 2021 EATCS-IPEC Nerode Prize.
+In 2023 while working in the UESTC, China, Khoussainov has also been elected as a foreign member of The Academia Europaea, the European Academy of Sciences, Humanities, Letters, and Law.

 A fellow of the Royal Society of New Zealand, Khoussainov has also received: